Metal 3D Printing Alternatives: Investment Casting & Sand Casting Processes

 Direct 3D printing of metal has been promoted as a way to quickly create near net shape parts in durable materials like titanium, but high equipment costs, the need for specially trained technicians, and a limited selection of alloys has meant limited use of the technology for all but the most exotic, high-value applications.

 Stereolithography (SLA) 3D printers are often thought of primarily as tools for creating plastic parts, but their high precision and broad material library is well-suited for casting workflows that produce metal parts at a lower cost, with greater design freedom, and in less time than traditional methods.

-Watch our webinar to learn more about how to leverage the speed and flexibility of 3D printing without the expense of direct metal printers by using metal casting workflows.
-Continue reading for a basic overview of processes for casting from 3D printed patterns, including direct investment casting, indirect investment casting, and sand casting.Webinar: Intro to Metal Casting With 3D Printing
+Read our white paper to learn more about how to leverage the speed and flexibility of 3D printing without the expense of direct metal printers by using metal casting workflows.
+Continue reading for a basic overview of processes for casting from 3D printed patterns, including direct investment casting, indirect investment casting, and sand casting.White Paper: Intro to Metal Casting With 3D Printing

 Metal Casting Basics